Here are some ways to connect with other graduate students on campus, online and off campus, locally and internationally.

 Graduate Cycling Club: Cycling safely in and around Boulder.
 A networking resource for graduate student across all disciplines.

 Graduate Students of Color Collective (GSCC): A student group that aims to create and maintain space for self-identified students of color to gather and support each other in the School of Education and at CU Boulder.
 Our hope is to hold formal and informal gatherings throughout school year and potentially host events and collaborate with other graduate students and organizations.
-Please email Cecilia Valenzuela at email@example.com for more information.
+Please connect with link to the FB group page for more information.

 United Government of Graduate Students (UGGS): Graduate students are represented on campus through the CU chapter of UGGS.